Efficient Video Prediction via Sparsely Conditioned Flow Matching: Experiments

-Finally we show that \warm can be used to generate samples faster (with fewer integration steps) but with a cost on quality (Figure~\ref{fig:s_tradeoff}).
+Finally we show in Figure~\ref{fig:s_tradeoff} that \warm can be used to generate samples faster (with fewer integration steps) but with a cost on quality.
 Interestingly we observed that a small speed up factor actually helps the sampling and despite having fewer integration steps leads to better performance.
 We suspect that this effect is similar to the truncation trick~\cite{Marchesi2017MegapixelSI,Brock2019LargeSG} in GANs.
+Notice however, that compared to other diffusion-based video generation approaches, \methodName conditions only on 2 past frames for a single neural function evaluation (NFE).
+Hence, a single NFE is generally less expensive.
+For instance, it takes $9.97$ seconds for \methodName to generate 16 frames video, while RaMViD~\cite{hoppe2022diffusion} requires $40.47$ seconds with a vanilla scheduler on a single Nvidia GeForce RTX 3090 GPU (on BAIR with 64$\times$64 resolution).
+For more results, see the supplementary material.